Twisted Metal (2012 video game): Online pass

 Justin Trease, Twisted Metal's QA lead, confirmed to press at CES that the game comes equipped with an online pass code system – a system that requires players who purchased used copies of the game to purchase a pass to access online features.
 Twisted Metal creator David Jaffe hoped to avoid implementing an online pass for the game, but said it was not his decision.
 Jaffe acknowledged that an online pass is "probably good business" for publisher Sony, but said it could be counter-productive when trying to earn the trust of gamers.

 Demo

 A demo was released in January 2012, featuring eight vehicles to try out in two online modes Deathmatch and Nuke, as well as an offline single-player challenge mode.
 The servers, as of February 8, 2012, are no longer up and the demo is no longer available.

-Soundtrack

-The game's score has a collection of original compositions by multiple artists such as Brain & Melissa Reese with Buckethead, Larry LaLonde, Dan Monti & Greg Tripi.
-The soundtrack also features a collection of licensed tracks from well-known artists such as Rob Zombie, Iggy Pop and Wolfmother.
-The song "Get Twisted" was debuted by HipHopGamer, who is known more for being a video game journalist with the artist Brain performing the music.
-Two of the game's tracks, "Dragula" and "More Human Than Human" from Rob Zombie and White Zombie, respectively, have been featured in previous Twisted Metal games in the franchise.

 Reception

 Twisted Metal received generally positive reviews.
 Aggregating review website Metacritic gave the game 76/100.
-Reviewers praised the multiplayer and gameplay, but several criticized its story mode, lack of characters compared to earlier installments, and somewhat difficult controls.

-Jaffe addressed the criticism about having only 3 story campaigns in 2012 stating that YouTube was the cause of it all.
-Prior to the rising popularity of the platform, the "carrot" that drew players to spend more game time was to unlock more characters, upgrades and cinematics.
-Now that everyone can see all the content on YouTube, the team decided to cut costs by limiting the number of content in the game.